abs-lang/abs/README.md

 things happen on a weekly basis.

-Have a look at the roadmaps [here](https://github.com/abs-lang/abs/milestones): we're currently working on the 3nd iteration of ABS, [preview-3](https://github.com/abs-lang/abs/milestone/4).
+Have a look at the roadmaps [here](https://github.com/abs-lang/abs/milestones): we're currently working on the release of ABS [1.0](https://github.com/abs-lang/abs/milestone/5).